Book an Appointment

 This page is only intended for people who would like to book an appointment for psychotherapeutic services.
 If you are seeking clinical supervision, training, or wish to contact me for another reason, please click here instead.

-**UPDATED January 2022: As stated above, I am fully booked with a full waitlist.
+**UPDATED 2025: I am fully booked with a full waitlist.
 I am currently unable to accept any new referrals for:

-• short-term sessions with people seeking asylum with Asylum Appeals Tribunals (typically 2-4 sessions maximum)
+• short-term sessions with people seeking asylum and appealing an Administrative Appeals Tribunal rejection of a protection visa application (typically 2-4 sessions)

-• clinical supervision from an anti-oppressive practice approach (solo or group)
+• solo or group clinical supervision from an anti-oppressive (AOP) / Liberating Practices approach

-As of 10th January 2022, my waitlist is closed to new general referrals.
-I have some limited possibility to add to my waitlist (not for immediate bookings) a limited number of people seeking relationship and/or family therapy (not solo psychotherapy) in my areas of specialisation that many people report having been rarely accepted or understood by practitioners.
-This includes family members who are (any one or more of the following):
+As of January 2025, my waitlist is unfortunately closed to new general referrals.
+I have some limited possibility to add to my waitlist (not for immediate bookings) a limited number of people seeking relationship and/or family therapy (not personal psychotherapy) in some of my areas of specialisation.
+Due to the limited availability of practitioners with my areas of specialisation, my waitlist referrals will prioritise access for people who are (any one or more of the following):

 • neurodivergent